kwonjunhyuk9/skema/docs/deployment.md

 - Log in to your Vercel account.
 - Import the repository from your Git provider.
-- Follow the steps to configure project settings.
-- Vercel automatically detects the framework you're using.
 - It configures the appropriate build process based on the framework.
-- The output directory is set automatically according to the framework’s conventions.
-- Dependency installation is also handled by default during the deployment process.
 - Environment variables must be added manually.
 - Every push to your Git repository automatically triggers a Preview deployment.

 ---

-## 🔗Using Supabase
+## 💽 Using Supabase

+- Log in to your Supabase account.
 - In Vercel, open Integrations and install Supabase.
-- Connect your project and link or create a Supabase project.
-- Verify environment variables in Vercel.
+- Add environment variables in Supabase.
-- Add server-only keys as protected if needed.
-- Redeploy to apply environment variables.
-- Set Auth redirect URLs for your Vercel domains.
-- Run migrations and enable RLS as needed.
 - Test on a Preview URL and monitor logs.

 ---

 ## ✅ Things to Verify

-- Check logs in the Vercel dashboard for any errors.
+- Check logs in the dashboard for any errors.
 - Confirm environment variables are loaded and working.
-- Access the deployed site at its Vercel URL.
+- Access the deployed site at its URL.
 - Test all major functionality.

 ---